Welcoming travelers and diners since 1803.

 On Saturdays throughout the Summer into Fall you can visit the Montgomery Farmer’s Market across the street from 9-1 pm, and you may visit any one of our local farmers while in town to see for yourself where our food comes from.
 We look forward to seeing you!

 Our menu changes seasonally, and we offer a variety of daily specials based on what is available locally.
-Our summer menu is available here, and we will try to keep our facebook page up to date with the daily specials.
+Our spring menu is available here, and we will try to keep our facebook page up to date with the daily specials.

 The dining room is open Wednesdays through Sundays.
 We serve from 5pm – 9pm.